 Digital Art: from concept to reality

 Is digital art really a threat to the supremacy of the traditional Institution of Art?
 This is a question that emerges in front of the vertiginous growth of the universe of Digital Art in the last fifty years.
-Some “nuances of fear” may arise in front of the feat that means that, being such a novel language, it is breaking in such a scandalous way the standards that conventional art took centuries to achieve.
+Some “nuances of fear” may arise in front of the feat that means that being such a novel language, it is breaking in such a scandalous way the standards that conventional art took centuries to achieve.
 Our modernity is a maelstrom, yes, and art is not on the fringes of this.
-If we want to understand the rise of digital art, we will have to dig into the solutions that modern human beings has been giving to their infinite creativity and ambition, which exceeds a tangible world, increasingly finite.
+If we want to understand the rise of digital art, we will have to dig into the solutions that modern human beings have been giving to their infinite creativity and ambition, which exceeds a tangible world, increasingly finite.

 Technological development has meant the ideal tool for the expansion of humanity in its most diverse forms.
-Consequently, art as an indigenous expression of human beings, has found a considerable variety of lines of work in the digital space.
+Consequently, art as an indigenous expression of human beings has found a considerable variety of lines of work in the digital space.
 Not without its discrepancies, like everything that questions and destabilizes pre-established models, digital art has undoubtedly added value and has become a fundamental element in the knowledge economy.
 We will try to explain the fundamental features of this artistic manifestation.
 For this, we will start by saying that, as one of the favorite languages of millennials, digital art has acquired many of the characteristics of this generation during its development.

 Context of Digital Art

 There are a series of factors that allow us to detect generalized behaviors among the millennial generation, to which most of today’s emerging artists belong.
 The Internet is their fundamental means of expression, and therefore the instrument that facilitates globalization.
 The widespread use of this platform has facilitated a revolution in education and communication mechanisms.
-This translates into a context that fosters great freedoms and opportunities, and with it the consolidation of an autonomous, entrepreneurial and narcissistic generation par excellence.
-We will see bloggers compete against the written press, youtubers against studios, or application designers against entire industries.
+This translates into a context that fosters great freedoms and opportunities and with it the consolidation of an autonomous, entrepreneurial and narcissistic generation par excellence.
+We will see bloggers compete against the written press, YouTubers against studios, or application designers against entire industries.
 All this has its duplication in the art world.
-Gallery owners, curators, collectors, artists and producers take advantage of the digital field, to put in check the conventional artistic institutions – say museums, salons, fairs or galleries -, that monopolized the tastes and the trends on the art market.
+Gallery owners, curators, collectors, artists, and producers take advantage of the digital field, to put in check the conventional artistic institutions – say museums, salons, fairs, or galleries -, that monopolized the tastes and the trends on the art market.

 Mirror Mirror, by John Maeda, c.
 2006